-Project GREEEN produces industry-driven research and outreach that works to enhance plant agriculture through:
+Project GREEEN (Generating Research and Extension to meet Economic and Environmental Needs) produces industry-driven research and outreach that works to enhance plant agriculture through:

 - Developing research and educational programs in response to industry needs.

 - Protecting and preserving the quality of the environment.